tagion/tagion/src/bin-behaviour/tagion/tools/README.md

 `make list-bdd `

 ### Running BDD's
-To run all created BDD's use the following command:
+To build and run all created BDD's use the following command:

 `make bddtest`

 This will build and run all BDD's including the BDD-tool.
 If you just want to run a single scenario use the following command:

 `make run-<target>`

+### Building BDD's
+If you are not interested in running the BDD, but instead just want to compile it use the following command:
+`make `

 ## Creating a new BDD